eswartz/emul/v9t9-roms.md

 V9t9 can recognize ROMs by content.
 They do not need special names (as in previous versions), only a path to the ROMs on your system.

+If you have custom modules or ROMS, see "Adding Modules" below.

 Base System ROMs
 -----------------